 Expressions

-Every operator in Tact forms an expression, but there’s much more to uncover as Tact offers a wide range of expressive options to choose from.
+Every operator in Tact forms an expression, but there’s much more to uncover, as Tact offers a wide range of expressive options to choose from.

 Literals